nuxt/website-v2/content/en/guides/examples/helpers.md

 csb_link: https://codesandbox.io/embed/github/nuxt-academy/guides-examples/tree/master/02_concepts/02_context_helpers-helpers?
 ---

-In this example we use:

-- the `$nuxt.isOnline` and `$nuxt.isOffline` helper as a connection checker to tell the user if they are online or offline.
+- `$nuxt.isOnline` and `$nuxt.isOffline` to tell the user if they are online or offline.
-- `asyncData` to return the time in seconds along with
-- the process helpers, `renderedOn` , to print a message telling us if we are rendered on the server or client.
+- `renderedOn` , to print a message telling us if the page is rendered on the server or client.
-- a button which when clicked calls a method that refreshes the number of seconds using `$nuxt.refresh()`.
-- the `onNuxtReady` helper to print a message to the console when Nuxt.js is ready and mounted.
+- `$nuxt.refresh()` refreshes data without refreshing the page .

 <base-alert type="next">